paul-m/drupal-merge-plugin/README.md

 What Should My Contrib Module's `composer.json` File Look Like?
 --

-You can supply a `composer.json` file per module, at any folder depth.
+You can supply a `composer.json` file per module, at any folder depth supported by normal Drupal module discovery.

 Your `composer.json` file must be in the same directory as the module's `.info.yml` file.